-MAJOR DUTIES
+MAJOR DUTIES:

-- Responds to fire alarms and uses firefighting skills to evaluate and carry out actions to most efficiently control the emergency at hand; assists with the fighting of structural fires. - Responds to medical emergencies and uses EMS skills to evaluate, treat, stabilize and transport patients to the appropriate medical facility. - Responds to hazardous materials response and mitigation incidents. - Responds to natural and man-made disasters; participates in emergency response activities. - Completes required reports detailing fire and medical incident responses. - Drives and operates firefighting and EMS vehicles, apparatus and equipment as assigned. - Participates in and assists with training sessions. - Inspects equipment to ensure that it is in proper working order; washes and cleans equipment on a regular basis; repairs and performs routine maintenance on equipment; ensures the proper functioning of all emergency medical equipment and vehicles.
+- Responds to fire alarms and uses firefighting skills to evaluate and carry out actions to most efficiently control the emergency at hand. - Responds to medical emergencies and uses EMS skills to evaluate, treat, stabilize and transport patients to the appropriate medical facility. - Carries out the specific orders and directions as received from a superior officer in the normal course of routine duties and in firefighting, rescue, hazardous materials and EMS activities. - Considerable independence of judgment and action is expected in circumstances of extreme urgency where referral to a superior for instruction is not possible. - In the absence of the regular full-time captain, the senior firefighter on shift will assume the duties and responsibilities of the captain for the period of the absence.
+This includes responding to and coordinating fire suppression activities at fire scenes and serving as commanding officer until relieved by another officer of higher rank. - Employs the use of advanced EMS procedures, keeping within the individual's qualifications to provide an accepted level of care to any individual requiring medical aid. - Drives and operates motor driven firefighting and EMS equipment as assigned.

-- Maintains and adequate inventory of supplies aboard emergency vehicles; conducts regular inspections. - Cleans and disinfects assigned vehicles after each use. - Performs fire prevention inspections and related activities as assigned. - Performs pre-fire incident planning. - Provides fire prevention information to the public; assists in teaching fire safety and CPR classes. - Provides tours of the fire station. - Issues burn permits. - Assists in the installation and maintenance of the municipal alarm system. - Performs housekeeping, grounds keeping, and building maintenance duties. - Performs the duties of the Fire Captain in his or her absence as assigned. - Performs related duties.
+- Inspects equipment to ensure that it is in proper working order; washes and cleans equipment on a regular basis; repairs and performs routine maintenance of equipment. - Performs housekeeping, grounds keeping and building maintenance duties. - Performs fire prevention inspections and activities as assigned. - Assists in installation and maintenance of municipal alarm systems. - Completes required reports and paperwork for fire and medical incidents occurring during an assigned shift. - Performs overhaul and salvage activities. - Insures the proper functioning of all emergency medical equipment and vehicles through regular inspection. - Insures that an adequate inventory of supplies is aboard emergency vehicles through regular inspections. - Cleans and disinfects assigned vehicle and equipment after each use. - Participates and assists with training sessions, fire drills, building inspection and pre-fire plans. - Provides fire prevention information to the public; may assist with the teaching of fire safety and CPR classes. - Guides tours of the fire station. - Issues burning permits. - Performs other related duties as assigned.

-KNOWLEDGE REQUIRED BY THE POSITION
+KNOWLEDGE REQUIRED BY THE POSITION:

-- Knowledge of the operation of all apparatus and equipment and methods used in combating, extinguishing and preventing fires and in rescue/EMS work. - Knowledge of emergency medical principles and applications. - Knowledge of Firefighting standards, practices, strategies, tactics, and equipment. - Knowledge of rules, regulations, and standard operating procedures of the fire department. - Knowledge of equipment maintenance principles. - Knowledge of building construction and related codes, fire-ground hydraulics and the location of hazardous occupancies in the municipality. - Knowledge of hydrant locations, water systems and water mains.
+- Thorough knowledge of the operation of all apparatus and equipment and methods used in combating, extinguishing and preventing fires and in rescue/EMS work. - Thorough knowledge of rules, regulations, and standard operating procedures of the fire department.